-Saga Common Stock - The Saga common stock is valued at the closing price reported on the NYSE MKT stock exchange.
+Saga Common Stock - The Saga common stock is the Company's Class A common stock valued at the closing price reported on the NASDAQ exchange.

 The methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future values.
 Furthermore, while the Company believes the Plan's valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair market value of certain financial instruments could result in a different fair value measurement result at the reporting date.